rstudio/rstudio/src/cpp/tests/automation/README.md

 In this scenario, the tests matching the commit of the RStudio build will be downloaded from GitHub automatically.

-### One Time Setup
-You must manually start RStudio and run this command once to ensure you have the requisite packages.
-This is supposed to happen automatically when running the tests, but isn't at the moment.
+### Required Packages
+Running the BRAT tests should install the necessary R packages, but if it doesn't seem to have worked you can manually run this command once inside RStudio.

 ```R
 .rs.automation.installRequiredPackages()